nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Initial launch
     1. Download the jar file and copy into an empty folder
-    2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    2. Double-click the jar file <br>Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.
 2. Saving window preferences
     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.
-    2. Re-launch the app by double-clicking the jar file.Expected: The most recent window size and location is retained.
+    2. Re-launch the app by double-clicking the jar file.<br>Expected: The most recent window size and location is retained.
 3. Shutting down
     1. First way you can do it is to click on the X button on the application.
     2. Another way is to click on ‘File’ menu item and click on ‘Exit’.